LearnPress/learnpress/readme.txt

 <a href="https://thimpress.com/eduma-mobile-app/?utm_source=WPORG&utm_medium=LP&utm_campaign=Content" target="_blank">LearnPress Mobile App</a>
 <a href="https://thimpress.com/product/learnpress-pro/?utm_source=WPORG&utm_medium=LP&utm_campaign=Content" target="_blank">LearnPress PRO Bundle</a>

 LearnPress is free and always will be, but it is still a premium high-quality WordPress Plugin that definitely helps you with making money from your **WordPress based LMS**.
-Also, LearnPress is highly recommended by WPML as the <strong><a href="https://wpml.org/plugin-functionality/lms/" target="_blank">Learning Management System plugin for multilingual sites</a></strong>.
+Also, LearnPress is highly recommended by WPML as the <strong><a href="https://wpml.org/plugin-functionality/lms/" target="_blank">Learning Management System Plugin for Multilingual Sites</a></strong>.
 Just try and see how amazing it is.
 LearnPress WordPress Online Course plugin is lightweight and super powerful with lots of Add-Ons to empower its core system.

 Highly recommended by LearnPress users, we are pleased to introduce you to our best Education WordPress Themes which have Premium LearnPress Add-Ons included already.
 > [Eduma | Education WordPress Theme](https://1.envato.market/G5Ook) (#1 Selling Education WordPress Theme).